shixiao/cs426-spring2022-labs/lab3/lab3.md

 In addition, as per Part B instructions,
  - Leave a single `LoadgenResult` in your Kubernetes namespace.
 Delete any others.
 This run has to have at least one successful request (not 100% errors) to receive credit.
+As per Part C instructions,
+ - Leave your VideoRecService deployment running.

 ## Setup